DiveGearAdvice.comUpdated May 2026

 View on Amazon

-The OM System TG-7 is what serious underwater photography enthusiasts recommend when someone wants more than a GoPro.
-Waterproof to 15m natively — no housing required for a large chunk of UK diving.
-The optional PT-059 housing (around £300) extends this to 45m.
+The OM System TG-7 is the camera serious UK underwater photographers recommend when someone wants more than a GoPro.
+Waterproof to 15m natively without any housing.
+The optional PT-059 housing extends this to 45m for deeper UK wreck dives.

-The 44x microscope mode is the standout feature.
-Critters that are impossible to capture on a wide-angle action camera become the main subject.
+The 44x microscope mode is genuinely transformative for UK reef photography.
+Nudibranchs, blennies, gobies, and the small crustaceans that hide in kelp are all subjects that a wide-angle action camera cannot capture.
+The TG-7 turns these micro-subjects into the main event.
 Dedicated underwater shooting modes adjust colour balance automatically for different depths.

-Pros: 15m native waterproofing, 44x macro, dedicated underwater modes, RAW, zoom Cons: Smaller sensor than mirrorless, pricier than GoPro
+Pros: 15m native waterproofing, 44x macro mode, dedicated underwater colour modes, RAW shooting, optical zoom Cons: Smaller sensor than mirrorless options, pricier than GoPro for general footage use

 OM System